eclipse-archived/ceylon-lang.org/code/contribute.md

 <!-- lang: bash -->
     $ dist/bin/ceylon

-But it's advisable to add the `ceylon` command to your class path (either by adding the `bin` folder to your class path or by creating a symbolic link to it in an appropriate place like `~/bin/`).
+But it's advisable to add the `ceylon` command to your search path (either by adding the `bin` folder to your search path or by creating a symbolic link to it in an appropriate place like `~/bin/`).

 If at any time you want to update the distribution to the latest code from GitHub just run